To our catalog of available CDs

 Gazetteer of the State of New York

 by J. H. French (1860).
 751 pages.
 This is really a classic New York State source, and difficult to locate at anything approaching an affordable price.
 There is detailed information about every county in the state, together with fact-loaded chapters on railroads, banks, other corporations, religions and religious organizations, and much, much more.
-We've begun to include excerpts on future CDs about New York State locales, we're offering chapters on individual counties for download at a nominal price, and, in case you are not familiar with the level of detail offered, we're offering the chapter about Sullivan County as a free download.
+We're now offering most chapters of this volume as individual downloads.
+Some can be found on the individual county pages (these are all available now) and others are on the New York State Miscellany page.
+Want to see the level of detail offered.
+Check the chapter about Sullivan County -- it's a free download.

 Annual Report of the State Board of Charities for 1906